TheRoboticClan/Autonomus1/README.md

 Content
 ==
 >
-- **models**: in this directory you will find the 3D modeled files for the assembly of the robot and its components.

-- **other**: in this directory you will find additional files of the robot operation, process diagram and execution.

 - **schemes**: contains a schematic diagram in PNG format of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they are connected to each other.

 - **src**: contains code of control software for all components which were programmed to participate in the competition.